 You will follow federal regulations if your state does not have its own laws.

 Differences between Chapter 7 and Chapter 13 bankruptcy

-There is more than one process whereby you can file for bankruptcy.
-The two types people most favor are Chapter 7 bankruptcy and Chapter 13 bankruptcy.
-The type of bankruptcy also affects what items may be kept or taken from you.
+The most common options for bankruptcy are Chapter 7 bankruptcy and Chapter 13 bankruptcy.
+Each has its benefits and drawbacks, and the type of bankruptcy affects what assets are kept or taken from you.

-A chapter 13 bankruptcy enables you to enter into a payment plan to pay off your debt over a three-to-five-year period.
-Congress has even extended the plan period to seven years, with some exceptions, as a result of the covid crisis.
-This process protects your property and prevents wage garnishment, and you are able to pay back your outstanding debt through your payment plan.
-You have to make a payment out of your disposable income every month.
+Chapter 13 bankruptcy enables you to enter into a payment plan to pay off your debt over three to five years.
+In 2021, the plan period was extended to seven years after President Biden signed the Bankruptcy Relief Extension Act into law.
+The Chapter 13 process protects your property and prevents wage garnishment.
+Unlike Chapter 7, your debt won’t be forgiven.
+Instead, you pay back your outstanding debt through a monthly payment plan determined by your disposable income.

 What to know before filing for bankruptcy